 Kong: Skull Island updates the classic tragedy by giving us what we have longed for since 1933.
 At the cost of diminishing the poignancy of the story.

 Bill Randa assembles a team of experts and soldiers to map the mysterious Skull Island.
 On arrival, the team is attacked and decimated by a huge ape-like monster.
 The survivors then encounter Hank Marlow, a WWII pilot, who has been stranded on Skull Island for decades.
 Through Marlow, they learn the true nature of King Kong.
-And that the gigantic ape is actually defending the island from subterranean monstrosities.
+Rather than a monster, the mighty ape is actually defending the island from subterranean monstrosities.

 Yup, how the big ape was gunned down remains one of the worst cinema tragedies for me, ever since I cried bucket of tears watching the 70s remake with my parents.
 I wanted King Kong to live.
 I wanted him to, ahem, get the girl too.